-If you selected Aim 3: Invest in people, places and partnerships to respond creatively to need and support social change, please complete this section.
+Aim 3: Invest in people, places and partnerships to respond creatively to need and support social change

 There are two questions in this section.
 We have provided prompts to help you answer the questions fully.
 You are welcome to add any additional information that will help you to answer the question for your organisation.